Deacon (artillery): Combat service

 The Deacon was used against German armoured vehicles in North Africa, an environment in which wheeled vehicles were as manoeuvrable as tanks.
 They are credited with action at El Hamma, where the 76th (Royal Welch Fusiliers) Anti-Tank Regiment, Royal Artillery, was the victor in a battle against a German force that included Panzer III tanks.
 Deacons were withdrawn at the end of the campaign in North Africa, as they were not considered suitable for use in Europe.
 Some were converted to armoured ammunition carriers and others were sold to Turkey in 1943.

 Service name

 Giving it the name Deacon was part of what became consistent naming of British self-propelled guns with ecclesiastical titles.
-A 1941 design with the Ordnance QF 25-pounder was nicknamed "the Bishop", as its appearance was said to resemble a bishop's mitre.
+A 1941 design with the Ordnance QF 25-pounder was nicknamed "Bishop", as its appearance was said to resemble a bishop's mitre.
 A replacement, the US 105 Millimeter Howitzer Motor Carriage M7, was given the service name "Priest" by the British, as part of its superstructure was said to resemble a priest's pulpit.
 A related design in 1943 with the QF 25-pounder was "Sexton".
 In more recent post-war years, the Royal Artillery used a self-propelled gun known as the "Abbot".